GoogleContainerTools/kaniko/README.md

 Set this flag to specify a directory in the container where the OCI image layout of a built image will be placed.
-This can be used to automatically track the exact image built by Kaniko.
+This can be used to automatically track the exact image built by kaniko.

 For example, to surface the image digest built in a [Tekton task](https://github.com/tektoncd/pipeline/blob/v0.6.0/docs/resources.md#surfacing-the-image-digest-built-in-a-task),